 The best thing about Nashville is the casual pace and the fabulous music.
 Leave a little free time in your weekend to just wander and explore.

 All the major honkytonks, along with the business district, are located in lower Broadway area of downtown, also referred to as "LoBro".
 4th Ave. at Broadway is probably the center of that area.
-The new Music Center Convention Center is about two blocks east od Broadway, as is the Country Music Hall of Fame.
+The new Music Center Convention Center is about two blocks south of Broadway, as is the Country Music Hall of Fame.
 2nd Ave crosses Broadway and is one block from our Riverfront Park.
 There are only 1-2 bars (and an outstanding hostel) on 1st Ave.
 Most of the action is on 2nd Ave and Broadway.
 2nd Ave is the historic area of downtown.
 The buildings are well over 200 years old.
 Very close to LoBro is the Gulch area which is new and trendy.
 You can access the Gulch from LoBro by foot, but it's a difficult walk.
-You can also use the Music City Green Circuit, which is a free shuttle that runs continuously from Riverfront to the Gulch.
+You can also use the Music City Green Circuit, which is a free shuttle that runs continuously from the Riverfront to the Gulch.

 East Nashville, 12th Ave, and Germantown are other pockets of trendy bars and restaurants that are within 3-4 miles of downtown.
 There are no hotels in these communities, but lots of AirBNB and VRBO rentals.
 The only other large areas for hotels are Opryland Hotel area (8 miles away with zero nightlife) and airport area (8 miles away and zero nightlife), While the Franklin/Brentwood community has lots of hotels, restaurants, shopping and bars, and is lovely for a 1/2 day trip, 25 miles is kind of far from the action of downtown.